What is a Building Survey (Level 3) or Full Structural Survey?

 When it comes to buying a home, there are two main types of surveys which can be explored.
-Here we compare the main types of survey, including the building survey and homebuyers survey to help you choose which survey you need.
+Here we compare the main types of survey, including the building survey and homebuyers report to help you choose which survey you need.

 Q. Do surveyors look in cupboards?